 Liquidy and runny.
 It absorbs quickly into your skin.

 How To Use It

 I don’t recommend daily exfoliation because it can be drying and irritating for skin.

 Exfoliating toners are the only type of toner I bother with.
 I must get my exfoliating fix somewhere and if a toner can do the job, awesome.

-I alternate it at night with a retinol serum.
+I alternate The Ordinary Glycolic Acid 7% Toning Solution at night with a retinol serum.
 It’s a liquid, so I pour a little on a cotton pad and apply it to my skin.
 If it’s your first time with glycolic acid, you’ll probably experience a gentle tingling.
 That’s totally normal.

 If you get a burning sensation, on the other hand, that’s your cue to discontinue it.
 If your skin is too sensitive, it’ll never go along well with glycolic acid. 🙁 As for me, I’m used to acids so I had no tingling or burning.

 After just a couple of uses, I could already see a difference.
 My skin’s texture is smoother.
 The pores around my nose (the only area where you can see pores on my face – I know I’m lucky) look smaller and tighter.
 My whole face glows.